yogeshagr/golang/gopl/gopl.md

 f, err := os.Open(infile)
 f, err := os.Create(outfile) // compile error: no new variables
 ```
+The fix is to use an ordinary assignment for the second statement.

+- A short variable declaration acts like an assignment only to variables that
+were already declared in the same lexical block; declarations in an outer block
+are ignored.

 ### Pointers
 - A pointer value is the address of a variable.
 A pointer is thus the location